emmericp/solar-calc/README.md

 Adjust `config.py`, then run `python3 solar_calc.py`.

-## Example results
+## Example 1: West-facing balcony

-The example config models a small PV setup with 920 Wp on a balcony facing exactly 180° west with a ~181° field of view.
+The example config in `config.py` models a small PV setup with 920 Wp on a balcony facing exactly 180° west with a ~181° field of view.

 It calculates the best orientation for each month, season and over the whole year as well as a few extra graphs.